syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Editing.md

 {% endtabs %}

-Please refer the below image for more information about batch paramaters
+Please refer the below image for more information about batch parameters

 ![](Editing_images/Editing_img25.png)